-- Residents who trained in a Canadian General Surgery program: The Board requires prerequisite training sufficient to qualify for certification by the American Board of Surgery (ABS).
-Refer to the section on Residents who Train in Canada. - Residents who entered a Combined or Coordinated Program prior to the July 1, 2015 deadline: July 1, 2018 was the last date to enter an Independent plastic surgery program with only 3 years of general surgery training in the same institution.
-NOTE: The combined or coordinated programs have been eliminated.
+- The combined or coordinated programs (3 GS + 3 PS) were eliminated in 2021. - Residents who trained in a Canadian General Surgery program: The Board requires prerequisite training sufficient to qualify for certification by the American Board of Surgery (ABS).
+Refer to the section on Residents who Train in Canada.